Does Medicare subsidize Part D drug coverage for everyone, or just for people with low incomes?

 Will I be able to get all the drugs I take now?

 Maybe, but not necessarily.
 Each plan has a list of preferred drugs it covers, known as a formulary.
+No Part D plan covers every prescription drug.

 A plan must cover at least two drugs in each class of drugs used to treat the same medical condition.
 It must also cover nearly all drugs used in six classes: antidepressants, antipsychotics, anticonvulsants, antiretrovirals (for HIV/AIDS), immunosuppressants (for transplants) and anticancer drugs.